keithatxxdotnetwork/all-docs/docs/wiki/ledger.md

 #### XL Version

-The XL version is capable of signing almost every type of transaction available in the xx network [wallet](https://wallet.xx.network/) with the primary exceptions being Democracy transactions (you can use a governance proxy if you’d like to secure your wallets with a Ledger but still participate in voting).
+The XL version is capable of signing almost every type of transaction available in the xx Network [Web Wallet](https://wallet.xx.network/) with the primary exceptions being Democracy transactions (you can use a governance proxy if you’d like to secure your wallets with a Ledger but still participate in voting).
 If you are running a validator (node) then